poa00/ahk-mso/docs/index.md

 title: "Welcome to my ahk Homepage!"
 ---

-This page is currently being reworked (Theme change) so that some links might not work right now or some pages not look very nice.
-It will be fixed soon.

 This is the project homepage for my collection of AutoHotkey-based scripts and utilities located in [this GitHub repository](https://github.com/tdalon/ahk).

 This includes the so-called [PowerTools](PowerTools) suite for Windows.